Department & Course of Study

 The English curriculum emphasizes the acquisition of basic skills in composition, grammatical proficiency, critical appreciation of literary genres, and exposure to the significant authors of the United States, Britain, and the world.
 In all courses, attention is given to fundamental principles of written expression.

 The primary objective in health education is to develop a solid foundation for understanding the human body through a deeper and more detailed program of health instruction.
 Emphasis is placed on developing good health habits, practicing safety, achieving good mental health, and studying the major health problems in our community.
 The major objectives of the Physical Education Department are the development and maintenance of physical fitness and motor skills, recreational and intellectual competency, and social efficiency.
 These objectives are achieved through the study and practice of good health habits, individual and team sports, dance, gymnastics and body conditioning.

 Department Chair: Pat Kreke

 Mathematics is a tool for problem solving and applications, a language for expressing and understanding ideas, and a medium for learning to think, discover, and question.
 Bishop Fenwick students are exposed to all these aspects of mathematics in addition to learning specific skills.
-Technology is used to enhance math learning – Smart Boards and graphing calculators are among the tools used by our math teachers to facilitate the presentation and recording of math concepts.
+Technology is used by our math teachers to facilitate the presentation and recording of math concepts and to enhance math learning.
 Students at Bishop Fenwick are encouraged to pursue mathematics to the full extent of their talents and ambitions.